top of page

 PRIMARY INSTRUCTOR, "PHILOSOPHY OF PSYCHOLOGY"

-Intermediate Undergraduate Course directed at both Philosophy and Psychology students, Baruch College, City University of New York
+Undergraduate Course offered to both Philosophy and Psychology students, Baruch College, City University of New York

 Spring 2023